-1. All cause Mortality - Two research published in 10 Jul 2017 in Annals of Internal Medicine reported coffee intake is linked to significantly lower risk for death from all causes.
-The more you drink, the lower the chances of you dying from any reasons.
+- All causes of mortality - Two pieces of research published in 10 Jul 2017 in Annals of Internal Medicine reported coffee intake is linked to significantly lower risk for death from all causes.
+The more you drink, the lower the chances of you dying from any reason.

-2. Cardiovascular Disease - Caffeine has been shown to reduce the risk of coronary disease (aka heart attack), heart failure and atrial fibrillation.
+- Cardiovascular disease - Caffeine has been shown to reduce the risk of coronary disease (aka heart attack), heart failure, and atrial fibrillation.

-5. Cancer - Drinking coffee have been shown to reduced the risk for the following cancers - Endometrial , Prostate, Head and Neck Cancers, Breast, Basal Cell Carcinoma, Melanoma and Colorectal cancer.
+- Cancer - Drinking coffee has been shown to reduce the risk for the following cancers - endometrial, prostate, head and neck cancers, breast, basal cell carcinoma, melanoma, and colorectal cancer.

-6. Neurodegeneration - Apart from giving you your daily mental boost, coffee appears to slow down progression in mild cognitive impairment, prevention of Lewy Body formation, and also to be neuroprotective in Parkinson Disease as well.
+- Neurodegeneration - Apart from giving you your daily mental boost, coffee appears to slow down progression in mild cognitive impairment, prevention of Lewy Body formation, and also to be neuroprotective in Parkinson's disease as well.

-7. Depression - Moderate coffee consumption has been found to reduce risk of depression by 15-20%
+- Depression - Moderate coffee consumption has been found to reduce the risk of depression by 15-20%.

 So, to answer the question, there are plenty of health benefits that drinking 1-5 cups of coffee have been shown to provide.
-But the sugar and milk content in the coffee are actually harmful when taken in large amount.
+But the sugar and milk content in the coffee are actually harmful when taken in large amounts.
 So, keep your coffee to Kopi-O-Kosong (that is coffee without sugar and milk), and bottom's up!

 Just stop when you have side effects.